mrcnski/believeobey.live/_posts/2024-09-23-the-law-remains.md

 verse="Isaiah 42:21"
 %}

 Not only do the "least" of the commandments remain relevant, but they have been *magnified*!
-These are not my own words or interpretation -- this is direct from Scripture.
+In other words, rather than abolishing any laws, Yeshua taught their full meaning ({% include inline-verse.html verse="Matthew 7:12" text-after=")." %}

 ---

+Do the above verses only refer to Israel?
+What about Gentiles?

 {% include verse.html
 text="Also the **foreigners who join themselves to YHWH** to serve him, and to love YHWH’s name, to be his servants, **everyone who keeps the Sabbath from profaning it, and holds fast my covenant**, I will bring these to my holy mountain, and make them joyful in my house of prayer.
 Their burnt offerings and their sacrifices will be accepted on my altar; for my house will be called a house of prayer for all peoples.”
 The Lord YHWH, who gathers the outcasts of Israel, says, **“I will yet gather others to him, in addition to his own who are gathered.”**" verse="Isaiah 56:6-8"
 %}

-There is no support in the prophets for Torah being "replaced".
-Rather, there is one Law that foreigners must observe, and one covenant to be under, in order to be grafted in to Israel.
+I don't know of any support in the prophets for multiple laws.
+Rather, there is one Law that foreigners must observe, and one covenant to be under.

 {% include verse.html
 text="One law shall be to him who is born at home, and to the stranger who lives as a foreigner among you."